Last updated on October 1st, 2021 at 01:12 pm

-HEADACHE CHART AND HEADACHE LOCATIONS FOR DIFFERENT TYPES OF HEADACHES.
+HEADACHE CHART AND HEADACHE LOCATION MEANING FOR DIFFERENT TYPES OF HEADACHES.

 I can picture it now.
-You’re sitting there late at night breaking out into a cold sweat, heart racing, convincing yourself a brain tumor is the cause of your headache as you are Googling a variety of terms such as…
+You’re sitting there late at night breaking out into a cold sweat, heart racing, convincing yourself a brain tumor is the cause of your headache as you are Googling a variety of terms for your headache location meaning such as…

 …temple headache, headache behind eye, headache behind eyes, headache on top of head, headache in the temples, headache back of head, headache in front of head, headache on one side, front of head headache, headache on right side, headache on left side, headache in temple, headache forehead, pain behind eye, headache behind the eyes, headache and nausea, pain behind eyes, headache on left side of head, headache on right side of head, headache in back of head, front head headache, headache temple, headache at the front of head, stomach upset, left side headache, right side headache, headache behind right eye, temples headache, headache behind left eye, nausea and headache, pain in head, sharp pain in head, neck pain and headache, constant headache, head pressure, ice-pick headache, headache front, pressure headache, sex headache, exertion headache, cough headache, right temple headache, left temple headache, throbbing headache, headache meaning location, frontal headache, types of headaches diagram, headache types chart, pounding headache, headache locations chart, headaches in eyes, pain top of head, headache above left eye, headache map, headache above right eye, etc., etc., etc…

 Ok, I think you get the point.
 Sound familiar?
-Now that you’ve earned your honorary Doctor Google degree, let me help provide some direction for you and your headache self-research.
+Now that you’ve earned your honorary Doctor Google degree, let me help provide some direction for you and your headache self-research quest to determine types of headaches and location, areas of headaches, and headache location meaning.

 Headaches are not diagnosed based only on their location.
 They are diagnosed by the “company they keep”.
 In other words, the characteristics, patterns, and associated symptoms that go with the headache are the more important key pieces of information which narrow down the most likely headache types.
 Headache location by itself without any other information is actually quite useless.
 The International Classification of Headache Disorders (ICHD3) classifies every headache type according to the headache and all of the associated features.
 Each headache type must match a specific set of characteristics and associated symptoms set forth in the criteria, and headache location is only one of many features taken into account.